OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

           [build_ext]
           compiler=mingw32

+      - Make sure to put the ``bin`` directory of the mingw32 install in your path.

     - *Visual C++ 2008 (Optional)*

       You can optionally use Visual C++ 2008 as your C++ compiler.
 You don't need it, mingw32 will work fine,